jpsaa/saa_cog_recovery_2022/README.md

 This repository contains code needed to reproduce the article:

 **Saa JP, Tse T, Baum C, Ma H, Davis S, Donnan G, Carey T**.
-"Trajectory and factors impacting cognitive recovery in the first year after stroke", (submitted to *Stroke*).
+"Trajectory and factors impacting cognitive recovery in the first year after stroke", (submitted to *Lancet Neurology*).

 Badge to pull data (non-functional; will be added some time in the future if data becomes public.
 For now, please request data from authors as indicated in the manuscript).